-We have a statutory responsibility to make the details of the Community Infrastructure Levy that we have collected and spent publicly available.
-You can find this information in our annual CIL reports.
+We have a statutory responsibility to make the details of the Community Infrastructure Levy and Section 106 contributions that we have collected and spent publicly available.
+Find this information in our annual CIL reports, and information on both CIL and Section 106 contributions in our new Infrastructure Funding Statement.
 Town and Parish Councils also publish annual reports on Neighbourhood CIL collected and spent on their websites.

 How we allocate CIL